 - Go with the flow: You start your healing meditation by focusing on your breathing.
 This is the easiest way to train your mind to focus on something.
 Breathe in normally through your nose, imagine fresh air coursing through your nostrils, past your tonsils and the back of your throat, and down into your lungs.
 Fill your lungs slowly, imagining all that healing oxygen rushing through your body, especially to the parts that ache.
 Slowly exhale through your mouth.

-Every move should be purposeful and paced – don’t rush to breathe out, don’t force yourself to hold your breath, and be gentle when you exhale and inhale.
+- Space it out: During mindfulness meditation, every move should be purposeful and paced – don’t rush to breathe out, don’t force yourself to hold your breath, and be gentle when you exhale and inhale.

-- Don’t stress about distractions: It is fine to hear (and be distracted by) the honking of vehicles, the sounds of your neighbours waking up, the sounds of your own family.
+- Don’t stress about distractions: It is fine to hear (and be distracted by) the honking of vehicles, the sounds of your neighbour waking up, the sounds of your own family.
 Being present is part of the process.
 Notice the sounds and acknowledge them, but don’t spend time chasing the thought.
 For example: If you hear your dog barking outside, acknowledge that you heard the sound, but move on to focus on the next sound.
 Don’t start reminding yourself that you really need to pick up doggy treats today.

 At the end of your session, stretch your spine and limbs, drink some water, and then rise slowly from your position.
 You’re all set for a great day!